EshaanAgg/web/src/content/blog/placements/oa_1.md

 ## Coding Questions

 - Print a 2D matrix
-- Print the second greatest element of array
+- Print the second greatest element of an array

 ---